robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-sessions.md

 {"error":{"message":"An active access token must be used to query information about the current user.","type":"OAuthException","code":2500}}
 {% endhighlight %}

 Tinder totally freaks and logs you out.
-You don’t know why.
+You don’t know why either.

 It also turns out that Sandra, 28, is a huge Lethal Weapon fan.
 She and Steve now have 2 children and a condo in San Jose.